higorspinto/software-quality-measures/README.md

 - comments: use of comments to explain how methods work.

-If there are comments in the code and them explain how methods work.
+If there are comments in the code and they explain how methods work.

 - variables names: properly named variables.

-The name of variable describes properly the variable.
-Can you understand the purpose of the variable read its name?
+The name of the variable describes properly the variable.
+Can you understand the purpose of the variable reading its name?

 - reuse: reuse of code. repeated code is not good.

-High grades are related with non repeated code.
+High grades are related to non-repeated code.

 - single responsibility: methods have one only responsibility.

-Only one responsibility for each method are related with high grades.
+Only one responsibility for each method is related to high grades.

-- short methods: methods are coded in few lines.
+- short methods: methods are coded in a few lines.

-Methods are simple and written in few lines.
+Methods are simple and written in a few lines.

 We can create a measure of clarity by grading these features.
 You need to read the code of the script contained in the file and grade from **0** to **5** each of these features.

 ## 4) Readability

 We define readability as a human judgment of how easy a text is to understand.
-The readability of a program is related to its maintainability, and is thus a key factor in overall software quality.
+The readability of a program is related to its maintainability and is thus a key factor in overall software quality.

-For the purposes of this task we define Readability as an average of all Clarity features measured.
+For the purposes of this task, we define Readability as an average of all Clarity features measured.

 For instance: